🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.3 Word Embeddings

-Word Embeddings are methods that represent words as low-dimensional dense vectors.
-Semantically similar words are placed close together.
+Word Embeddings represent words as low-dimensional, dense vectors.
+Semantically similar words are placed close together in this vector space.

 graph LR A[One-Hot